sns3/sns3-satellite/README.md

 $ ./ns3 run --gdb <ns3-program>
 ```

 SNS-3 is delivered with several examples.
 Each one allows to demonstrate one or several functionalities of SNS-3.
-Statistics are generated in the ''data/sims/<ns3-program>'' folder.
+Statistics are generated in the `data/sims/<ns3-program>` folder.

 The main examples are:

- * ''sat-cbr-example.cc'': Simple example with CBR traffic
+ * `sat-cbr-example.cc`: Simple example with CBR traffic
- * ''sat-regeneration-example.cc'': Example to test several regeneration modes on satellite: transparent, physical, link or network.
+ * `sat-regeneration-example.cc`: Example to test several regeneration modes on satellite: transparent, physical, link or network.
 By default, all simulations use one transparent satellite
- * ''sat-constellation-example.cc'': Example with LEO and GEO satellite constellations.
+ * `sat-constellation-example.cc`: Example with LEO and GEO satellite constellations.
 ISLs are used to route packets between satellites, with static routing
- * ''sat-vhts-example.cc'': Create a VHTS scenario (high throughputs and high link capacities)
+ * `sat-vhts-example.cc`: Create a VHTS scenario (high throughputs and high link capacities)
- * ''sat-iot-example.cc'': Create an IoT scenario (low throughputs and low link capacities)
+ * `sat-iot-example.cc`: Create an IoT scenario (low throughputs and low link capacities)
- * ''sat-logon-example.cc'': Use the logon functionality to log the UTs on the NCC.
+ * `sat-logon-example.cc`: Use the logon functionality to log the UTs on the NCC.
 Traffic on return channels is not send before UT is logged
- * ''sat-ncr-example.cc'': Use NCR synchronization between UTs and GWs.
+ * `sat-ncr-example.cc`: Use NCR synchronization between UTs and GWs.
 UT clock is generally cheap, and need to be resynchronized periodically by the NCC to correctly schedule sending of frames on return channel
- * ''sat-lora-example.cc'': Create a scenario with Lora configuration.
+ * `sat-lora-example.cc`: Create a scenario with Lora configuration.
 Lora is a LPWAN protocol developed for IoT